Updated: Mar 29

 About 50% of startup businesses fail by their 5th year, and the rate goes up as businesses age.
 Though the statistics are shocking, that doesn’t mean business failure is inevitable or that you should fear it.

-As you begin your business journey, the most pressing question you have is probably “How can I stop my business from failing?”
-While there are many things you can do to protect from failure, it’s also important to reframe your thinking.
+As you begin your business journey, the most pressing question you probably have is “How can I prevent my business from failing?”
+While, thankfully, there are many things you can do to protect from failure, it’s equally important to reframe your thinking around the subject of failure.

 Instead of always living in fear of failure, consider how it can help further shape your business goals.
 Find out how you can protect from failure and adapt to it.
 Start living and operating within the realm of confidence over fear!

-If you’re starting a business, you probably already know this, but success doesn’t come easy.
-Beyond a regular job, there’s more research, prep work and general educating yourself that you’ll need to put into it.
+If you’ve started any business, you probably already know this, but success doesn’t come easy.
+Beyond a regular job, there’s so much more to be done.
+Research, prep work and generally educating yourself constantly are among the few things that you’ll need to put in beyond 'Just the job.'

 The first step to preventing failure is putting in the proper amount of business prep work.
 The more work you put into your business upfront, the less likely you’ll face something unexpected.

 Startup research should include everything from market analysis to personal development.
-Find out as much as you an about your industry, competitive landscape and target customers.
+Find out as much as you can about your industry, competitive landscape and target customers.

 Develop a Strong Business or Marketing Plan

-As a new business owner, you may have heard how important it is to create a business plan.
+As a new business owner, you have likely received an endless push to create your business plan.
 The funny thing is, there’s no template for business success.
 Creating a business plan might help, but it could be a waste of energy depending on your needs.

-Before spending time on a business plan, consider your goals.
-If you’re seeking funding, investors will need to see a strong business plan.
+Before spending time on any plan, consider your goals.
+If you’re seeking funding, investors will need to see a strong full fledged business plan.
 The plan should include all of the research you’ve conducted as well as your revenue projections.
+The idea is to prove to the investors that you have thought of every scenario and that you are realistic with your expectations.

 Work With Mentors and Partners